 How did you find out about housesitting?

 We were looking for ways to reduce accommodation spending and among others like Couchsurfing and volunteering, we found some blogs talking about house sitting.
-We decided to give it a try, and three years later it has become one of the things that we love the most from our life.
+We decided to give it a try and followed the steps for house sitting as a beginners and three years later it has become one of the things that we love the most from our life.
 We mainly use some of the best house sitting sites in USA to find our pet sitting assignments

 Pros of House Sitting?